Skip to main content

 Stay Safe on Social Media

-Many people use some form of social media, such as Facebook, Instagram, or LinkedIn.
-When using social media platforms, it’s important to be careful about what you post.
-Cybercriminals can use this information in cyberattacks to try and trick you into clicking malicious links.
+Most people use some form of social media, such as Facebook, Instagram, or LinkedIn.
+When using social media platforms, it’s important to be careful about the type of information you post.
+Cybercriminals can use anything you share in cyberattacks to try and trick you into clicking malicious links.

 Be Careful What You Post